 He stayed in Casper to lend a hand.
 And that’s when it got interesting.
 Sherman’s sister was kidnapped.
 Then the undersheriff killed himself after locking himself in his office.
 Beckett was closing in, getting too close, and someone didn’t like that.
 Sherman’s sister was just bait.
 The killers wanted Beckett, dead or alive.
 Eventually dead.
 They proposed a swap; Sherman’s sister for him.
 He took the deal.

 It ended up in the historic Medicine Bow Hotel.
 One of the killers was holed up with Sherman’s sister.
-He had a gun and Beckett didn’t.
+He had a gun, and Beckett didn’t.
 That was the deal to get into the room.
-Come in unarmed and we’ll talk.
-Every word Beckett said counted.
-His life depended on it.
+Come in unarmed, and we’ll talk.
+Beckett's fighting ability no longer mattered.
+He had to talk his way out of this one.
+His life and the woman's life depended on it.